confws/confws.github.io/_pages/about.md

 ConfWS'25 dedicates a special focus on <span style="color:green">**Sustainability**</span>.
 Participants are encouraged to submit and present contributions that addresses <span style="color:green">Green Configuration</span> to foster a constructive discussion on a hot topic both in industry and academia with the aim to detect and share opportunities for a more sustainable future.
 {: .text-justify}

+In its 27th edition, the Workshop on Configuration will dedicate a research track to exploring reconfiguration as a strategic lever for sustainability transitions in production and consumption.
+This focus aligns with the growing interest in leveraging system- and practice-level transformations to meet ambitious sustainability goals and effectively implement circular economy principles.

+The aim of the special focus is to addresses a discussion on the urgent need for innovative approaches to drive sustainable development for reconfiguration techniques to address the challenges and promote practical solutions for social good.
+In particular, by framing reconfiguration as a dynamic and adaptive process, this focus aims to provide actionable insights and solutions for transitioning to a more sustainable future.
+{: .text-justify}

 ---